ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/music-gurus-laney-guitar-amp-giveaway.markdown

 entry-title: "Win a Laney Guitar Amp worth £750 PLUS an amazing Rockschool guitar\
   \ course with MusicGurus!"
 entry-content: "Enter the draw to win a Laney Guitar Amp worth £750 and amazing Rockschool\
-  \ guitar course with MusicGurus by completing the form below before 23:59 on 30th\
+  \ guitar course with MusicGurus by completing the form below before 23:59 on 6th\
-  \ of August 2018."
+  \ of September 2018."
 has-winner: false
 prize-description: "A Laney Guitar Amp worth £750 PLUS plus a free Rockschool guitar\
   \ course which includes many lessons."